Allaman/toolbox/README.md

 ## Pushgateway

-[Pushgateway](pushgateway) demonstrates how to push metrics to Prometheus Pushgateway via Golang and bash
+[Pushgateway](pushgateway) demonstrates how to push metrics to Prometheus Pushgateway via Golang and bash.